josechucruces/josechucruces/README.md

 - 👋 Hi, I’m @josechucruces
-- 👀 I’m interested in Python , Java, Html and I will like to be a good Data Analyst
+- 👀 I’m interested in Python , Java, Html and I will like to be a good Data Analyst or backend developer .
 - 🌱 I’m currently learning DAM, Backend with Python and Machine learning with Kaggle
 - 💞️ I’m looking to collaborate on develop projects
 - 📫 How to reach me : Jose Cruces Aparicio on Linkedin